SEO for Melbourne Pet Services

 Content Strategy: What Pet Service Businesses Should Publish

-Pillar 1: Service & Breed Pages
+Pillar 1: Breed & Service Intersection Pages

-Pillar 2: Trust & Safety Content
+Pillar 2: Transparency & Trust Documentation

-Pillar 3: Seasonal & Educational Content
+Pillar 3: Melbourne-Specific Seasonal & Educational Content

-The Photo Advantage
+The Original Photo Advantage

 Schema Markup: Ready-to-Use Code